xaliphostes/dataframe/README.md

 Serie vectorS1 = mng.serie(3, 'S1') // eigen vector S1 for all items
 ```

-## Example 6:
+## Example 6: piping
-A complete example using multiple features
+A complete example using multiple features using the piping feature

 ```cpp
 #include <dataframe/Serie.h>